Moontaz/Huffman-Code-Algorithm-V1/README.md

 ## Release Management

 The repository follows a versioning scheme, and releases are managed through GitHub.
 Each release includes release notes, summarizing changes and improvements made in that version.

-## Security

-Security is a top priority.
-The repository is regularly scanned for vulnerabilities, and any identified issues are promptly addressed.
-Users are encouraged to report security concerns through the designated channels.

-## Community

-A community space is established for discussions, questions, and collaboration.
-Contributors and users can engage in conversations, seek help, and share their experiences related to the Huffman Encoding implementation.

-## Future Roadmap

-The project roadmap outlines upcoming features, enhancements, and optimizations planned for future releases.
-Contributors and users are invited to participate in shaping the project's evolution.

 ## How to Contribute